Billy Gunn

 Monty Kip Sopp (born November 1, 1963), better known by his ring name Billy Gunn, is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he also performs under the ring name Daddy Ass and is the on-screen manager for Anthony Bowens.
+He is signed to All Elite Wrestling (AEW), where he also performs under the ring name Daddy Ass and is a coach as well as an occasional in-ring talent.
 He was a member of The Acclaimed as a manager and the team's six-man tag team partner.
 He is also signed to WWE under a Legends contract.
+He also works for Maple Leaf Pro Wrestling (MLP) as a producer.

 He was previously known for his tenures in World Wrestling Federation/Entertainment (WWF/E) from 1993 to 2004 and from 2012 to 2015, while also serving as a coach on WWE's Tough Enough and was a trainer in NXT.
 He also wrestled for Total Nonstop Action Wrestling from 2005 to 2009.

 Primarily a tag team wrestler, Gunn is an overall 11-time tag team champion in WWE with three different partners (with Bart Gunn as The Smoking Gunns; with Road Dogg as The New Age Outlaws; and with Chuck Palumbo as Billy and Chuck).
 He is also a former one-time WWF Intercontinental Champion and a two-time WWF Hardcore Champion, giving him 14 total championships in WWE.
 He also won the 1999 King of the Ring tournament, and was inducted into the WWE Hall of Fame in 2019 as a member of D-Generation X. At AEW, Gunn is a former one-time and longest reigning AEW World Trios Champions with The Acclaimed (Max Caster and Anthony Bowens).